RESTORE THE SHINE TO MEDALLION FINANCIAL CORP.

 .
 Source: MFIN 10K/Qs.

 Professional fees contain the SEC-related legal fees and these totaled $18.9 million in 2022 and 2023.
-These are significantly above historical averages, and we attributed $7 million of the excess to the SEC affair.
+These are significantly above historical averages, and we attributed $7 million of the excess to the SEC affair and an additional $1 million YTD 3Q24.
 ZimCal has asked MFIN repeatedly for a breakdown of legal fees as well as the amount and use of Directors and Officers insurance coverage but has been denied.

 13. Source: Medallion Financial Corp.
 Investor Presentation May 2024 and multiple shareholder letters send between April and June 2024